nagibshah/12-factor-java-workshop/{{cookiecutter.project_name}}/labguide/labguide.md

 28. For **Repository name** type `{{cookiecutter.project_name_baseline.replace(' ', '-')}}-Staging`
 29. For **RepositoryDescription** type `{{cookiecutter.project_name_baseline}} source code repository for Staging environment`
 30. Click **Create repository**
 31. Your repository will be created, and is now ready to have code checked in.
-Scroll to the bottom of the CodeCommit window, and not that there are no files in the repository - it has been created empty.
+Scroll to the bottom of the CodeCommit window, and **NOTE** that there are no files in the repository - it has been created empty.
 32. Back in the terminal window of your AWS Cloud9 IDE, enter the following commands to configure the credential helper to manage credentials for you automatically based on the IAM role attached to your user account:

     ```bash